Robert Pozen: Teaching positions

 In December 2019, MIT announced the Miriam Pozen Prize to recognize outstanding financial policy research or practices.
-Pozen is funding the $200,000 prize, MIT's first in the financial policy area.
-It will be given every other year, starting in the spring of 2020.
+Pozen is funding the $200,000 prize, MIT's first in the financial policy area, which has since been awarded biennially.
+The inaugural recipient was former Federal Reserve Vice Chair Stanley Fischer in 2021, followed by former European Central Bank President Mario Draghi in 2023.

 Public service

 In addition to his private sector and teaching posts, Pozen has dedicated time during his career to public service.
 He was Associate General Counsel for the U.S. Securities and Exchange Commission (SEC) from 1977 to 1980.

 In 2001 and 2002, he served as a member of President George W. Bush's Commission to Strengthen Social Security.
 His proposal for utilizing a "progressive indexing" methodology to address Social Security's long-term solvency issue received national attention, including a mention during President Bush's 2006 State of the Union address.

 At the state level, Pozen served as Secretary of Economic Affairs in 2003 under then-Massachusetts Governor Mitt Romney during a time of economic uncertainty after the 2001 US recession.
 Pozen was responsible for all economic-related areas, including banking, technology, consumer affairs, insurance, and labor.

 In 2007, Pozen served as chairman of the SEC's Committee to Improve Financial Reporting.
 Working with both private and public sector experts, the committee made several actionable recommendations to improve the U.S. financial reporting system, many of which have been implemented.